-Our ACRC is the largest not-for-profit network of clinical research centers dedicated to asthma and COPD, and its unique work focuses on research that promises to have an immediate and positive impact on the lives of patients.
+Our ACRC is the largest not-for-profit network of clinical research centers dedicated to asthma, COPD and all airway diseases, uniquely focusing on research that promises to have an immediate and positive impact on the lives of patients.

 —Harold P. Wimmer, National President & CEO, American Lung Association

 The American Lung Association Is in for the Long Fight Against COVID-19

 Nearly two years into the COVID-19 pandemic, and it is clear that we are in for a long fight.
 Last year, the American Lung Association launched the COVID-19 Action Initiative, a $25 million commitment to respond to the nationwide pandemic.
 Among the many American Lung Association funded investigations of COVID-19, a compelling new study lead by Dr. C. Terri Hough at the Oregon Health and Science University is examining the clinical course of patients hospitalized with COVID-19.

 The funding from the American Lung Association will help Dr. Hough follow patients longer, collecting important clinical data on their course months after their hospitalization, shedding light on the condition now being called ‘long COVID’, a phenomenon in which individuals experience ongoing health problems long after being infected.
 These symptoms range from mild headaches and brain fog to very serious problems like extreme fatigue and shortness of breath, persisting a month or more.
 The issue is widespread, an estimated 11 million Americans currently suffer from long COVID, which presents challenges to their daily lives and activity.